-- 4.2 References to Other Standards.
-References to other standards shall not be contained in mandatory requirements.
-References to standards shall be permitted in informational notes. - 4.2.1 Informative Annex A. Annex A shall contain two parts. - 4.2.1.1 Part I. Part I shall contain the relevant product safety standard(s) for conductors and equipment that have an associated listing (certification) requirement in the document.
-The annex entry shall identify the document section requiring the listed (certified) product and the number and title of the related product safety standard.
-The edition dates are not mandatory.
+- 4.2 References to Other NFPA Standards.
+Except as permitted in 4.2.3 for NFPA 70E, references to other standards shall not be contained in requirements.
+References to standards shall be permitted in definitions and informational notes except as specified in 4.2.1.
+(See 2.1.10, Informational Notes.) - 4.2.1 Listing Requirements.
+General standard references for listing or certification shall only be included in Annex A. Requirements specifying product listing or certification and requirements specifying the use of listed or certified products to achieve compliance shall not contain informational notes for the sole purpose of identifying applicable product standards. - 4.2.2 Informative Annex A. Annex A shall contain two tables. - 4.2.2.1 Table A.1(a).
+Table A.1(a) shall contain the relevant product safety standard(s) for conductors and equipment that have an associated listing (certification) requirement in the document.
+The annex entry shall identify the document article, part or section requiring the listed (certified) product and the number and title of the related product safety standard.

-4.2.1.2 Part II.
-If conductors and equipment do not have an associated listing (certification) requirement in the document, a technical committee may include the relevant product safety standard(s) as additional information in Part II of Annex A. Each informational annex entry shall identify the relevant document section and the number and title of the related product safety standard.
-The edition dates are not mandatory.
+- 4.2.2.1.1 Product Certification Requirements.
+Where a requirement specifies product certification, there shall be an associated product certification standard reference included in Table A.1(a) of Annex A. - 4.2.2.2 Table A.1(b).
+If conductors and equipment do not have an associated listing (certification) requirement in the document, a technical committee shall be permitted to include the relevant product safety standard(s) as additional information in Table A.1(b) of Annex A. Each informational annex entry shall identify the relevant document article, part or section and the number and title of the related product safety standard. - 4.2.3 Mandatory References.
+Mandatory references to other NFPA standards shall be permitted within the requirements of NFPA 70E.

-4.3 Extracted Material.